Donaldson-Thomas invariants of length 2 flops: Introduction

-To prove theorem \ref{introthm:C} we follow the approach of Kontsevich--Soibelman \cite{KSStabDTCluster,KSNotesAInfty} by working with use a cyclic $A_\infty$-enhancement $\cH$ of $\D^b_\curve(\Coh Y)$.
-The cyclic structure $\upsigma$ encodes the Calabi--Yau property of the category and endows each object in $\D^b_\curve(\Coh Y)$ with its potential.
-It is determined up to homotopy by its Hochschild cohomology class $[\upsigma] \in \HH^3(\cH,\cH^*)$ and any auto-equivalence of $\cH$ which preserves this class also preserves the potentials.
-The categories $\D^b(\Coh Y)$ and $\D^b_\curve(\Coh Y)$ are related by local duality, and at the level of Hochschild (co-)homology there is a map
+To prove theorem \ref{introthm:C} we use two enhancements: a DG-enhancement $\cA$ of the derived category $\D^b(\mod A)$ and a cyclic $A_\infty$-enhancement $(\cH,\upsigma)$ of $\D^b(\nilp A) \simeq \D^b(\fdmod \Nccr)$, as in the work of Kontsevich--Soibelman \cite{KS08,KS09}.
+The cyclic structure $\upsigma$ is determined \emph{up to homotopy} by its Hochschild cohomology class $[\upsigma] \in \HH^3(\cH,\cH^*)$ and any auto-equivalence of $\cH$ which preserves this class yields an equivalence between induced potentials.
+The enhancements $\cA$ and $\cH$ are related by local duality over the singularity in $\Spec R$, and at the level of Hochschild (co-)homology this yields a map